giannamonti/giannamonti.github.io/_pages/theses.md

 - Statistical methods for compositional data
 - Statistical models for ecotoxicological risk

+For writing the thesis, the use of [Overleaf (LaTeX)](https://www.overleaf.com/) is highly recommended, as it ensures a high-quality and professional layout and makes it easier for the supervisor to provide feedback and edits.

 For further information, please do not hesitate to contact me.